 The Identifier analysis uses a logic engine to help automate the identification of a target.
 The logic engine is a set of rules that will enable the qPCR software to make the identification.

 Controls are also utilised to make appropriate decisions regarding the result of each sample and the run as a whole.
 These rules can be pre-defined for each target used in the assay individually or as a whole group of targets.

 Identifier is a great tool for anyone wanting to do their own in-house diagnostics.

-Discover the difference with our lightweight pcr detection system today.
+Utilising qPCR analysis software shouldn’t be time-consuming or overtly complex.
+Discover the difference with our lightweight PCR machine and detection system today.